 Senior residents from our anesthesia department have the opportunity to travel abroad on clinical and education missions in sub-Saharan Africa and Asia.
 For details on other opportunities, please contact us.

-Through the Botswana Global Health Program senior residents and fellows can complete a four-week elective at Scottish Livingstone Hospital (SLH) in Molepolole, Botswana under the supervision of Dr. Edward Clune, a BIDMC faculty anesthesiologist and Director of Anesthesia and Critical Care at SLH.
+Through the Botswana Global Health Program senior residents and fellows can complete a four-week elective at Princess Marina Hospital in Gaborone, under the supervision of Dr. Edward Clune, a BIDMC faculty anesthesiologist and Director of the Anesthesia and Critical Care rotation in Botswana.
 Learn more about our long-term partnership with SLH.